aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsx-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to SXC via C# or Online App" h2=".NET API for PPSX to SXC conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert and render a wide range of file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a comprehensive set of APIs to work with Microsoft PowerPoint, Excel, Word, PDF, Outlook, Project, Visio, Email, and other file formats.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSX file to SXC within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+Using Aspose.Total for .NET, you can easily convert PPSX file to SXC within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, you can use Aspose.Slides for .NET to export PPSX to HTML.
+Aspose.Slides for .NET is a powerful .NET library that enables developers to create, read, write and modify PowerPoint documents without using Microsoft PowerPoint.
+It provides a wide range of features to work with PowerPoint documents, including support for various shapes, text, images, audio and video, and other elements.

+After that, you can use Aspose.Cells for .NET Spreadsheet Programming API to convert HTML to SXC.
+Aspose.Cells for .NET is a powerful .NET library that enables developers to create, manipulate, convert and render Excel spreadsheets without using Microsoft Excel.
+It provides a wide range of features to work with Excel spreadsheets, including support for various formulas, charts, pivot tables, and other elements.

+In conclusion, Aspose.Total for .NET is a great tool for developers who need to convert PPSX file to SXC within any .NET, C#, ASP.NET and VB.NET application.
+It provides a comprehensive set of APIs to work with Microsoft PowerPoint, Excel, Word, PDF, Outlook, Project, Visio, Email, and other file formats.
+By using Aspose.Slides for .NET and Aspose.Cells for .NET, you can easily export PPSX to HTML and then convert HTML to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}